Love Gun: Composition

-The lyrics of "Christine Sixteen" have a similar theme to "Goin' Blind" from Hotter than Hell (1974); both songs involve older men lusting after underage girls.
+The lyrics of Gene Simmons' "Christine Sixteen" have a similar theme to "Goin' Blind" from Hotter than Hell (1974); both songs involve older men lusting after underage girls.
 It was later sampled by Tone Loc for his 1989 hit single "Funky Cold Medina".

-"Shock Me" was inspired by an event that took place during Kiss's Rock and Roll Over tour when Frehley suffered an electric shock.
+Ace Frehley's "Shock Me" was inspired by an event that took place during Kiss's Rock and Roll Over tour, when Frehley suffered an electric shock.
 On December 12, 1976, Kiss performed a concert at the Lakeland Civic Center in Lakeland, Florida.
 During the opening song, Frehley touched an ungrounded metal staircase railing.
 He was knocked backward, and the concert was delayed for 30 minutes.
 The show was eventually completed, and Frehley lost feeling in his hand for the remainder of the concert.

 "Tomorrow and Tonight" was written to try to recapture the feeling of "Rock and Roll All Nite".
 A soundcheck recording of the song appears on Alive II.
-The song was never played live by the band until Kiss Kruise VII in November 2017.

-The title track has been played on every Kiss tour since its release.
-Stanley has cited it as the Kiss song he is the proudest of writing.
-It was the first song that he wrote, arranged, and produced in its entirety.

-The song shares many of its lyrics with "The Hunter", written by Booker T. & the M.G.'s, and originally recorded by Albert King in 1967, a derivation Stanley acknowledged in his autobiography Face the Music: "I stole the idea of a 'love gun' from Albert King's version of 'The Hunter'."
-Both Led Zeppelin (as part of "How Many More Times") and Free, two big influences on Stanley, recorded the song on their first albums in 1968.
+The title track shares many of its lyrics with "The Hunter", originally recorded by Albert King, a derivation Stanley later acknowledged.
+Led Zeppelin had also borrowed from the song for "How Many More Times" on their first album.
+Stanley has stated that "Love Gun" is probably "one of the five signature essential songs" by Kiss and the one he enjoys performing most.

 "Plaster Caster" was inspired by Cynthia Plaster Caster, a former groupie famous for casting penises of famous rock musicians, such as Jimi Hendrix.

 "Then She Kissed Me" is one of several gender-reversed covers of the Crystals' 1963 single "Then He Kissed Me".